tonvilro/Fiction-Express-Blog/README.md

 ### 2. Build Docker Containers

-Build the project containers using Docker Compose:
+Navigate to the root folder of the project and build the project containers using Docker Compose:

 ```bash
 docker-compose build